 If this does not work, you can try any of the following methods as applicable for the version of Microsoft Excel that you are using on your computer.

-- Excel 2007 and earlier: Click on the Microsoft Office Button > Excel Options > Popular > Show Developer Tab in the Ribbon.
+- Excel 2007 and earlier: Click on the Microsoft Office Button > Excel Options > Popular > select Show Developer Tab in the Ribbon.

-- Excel on Mac: Click on Customize tool bar Down Arrow and choose More Commands.
-On the More Commands screen, click on the Ribbon tab and check the Developer option.
+- Excel on Mac: Click on Customize tool bar Down Arrow and select More Commands.
+On the “More Commands” screen, click on the Ribbon tab and select the Developer option.

-2. Add Checkbox to Cells in Excel
+Step 2: Add Checkbox to Cells in Excel

 3. Once the checkbox is properly placed in its cell, right-click on the Checkbox > click on Edit Text and type the Title for the checkbox.